 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer.
 Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For gallbladder cancer, the team of doctors may include a gastroenterologist, a surgeon, a medical oncologist, and a radiation oncologist.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This can be done by a general surgeon, surgical oncologist, or hepatobiliary surgeon.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 A hepatobiliary surgeon specializes in surgery of the liver, gallbladder, and bile ducts.

-The following are types of surgery used in the treatment of gallbladder cancer:
+The following types of surgery are used in the treatment of gallbladder cancer:

 Cholecystectomy.
 Also called a simple cholecystectomy, this procedure involves the removal of the gallbladder.
 An extended cholecystectomy is the removal of the gallbladder, 1 inch or more of liver tissue located next to the gallbladder, and all of the lymph nodes in the region.